Rosewood Little Dix Bay's accommodations are mere steps from the beach

-A haven of tranquility and luxury in harmony with nature, Rosewood Little Dix Bay is an exquisite, timeless resort – an unmatched Caribbean vacation getaway offering fine dining, an award-winning spa, luxury villas and beachfront rooms and suite.
+A haven of tranquility and luxury in harmony with nature, Rosewood Little Dix Bay is an exquisite, timeless resort – an unmatched Caribbean vacation getaway offering fine dining, an award-winning spa, luxury villas and beachfront rooms and suites.

 Located on the third largest island in the British Virgin Islands archipelago, Virgin Gorda was discovered by Christopher Columbus in 1493.
 He saw in the island’s shape a portly woman lying on her back and thus named the island Virgin Gorda (Virgin Gorda translates to “Fat Virgin”.)
 Just eight and a half square miles in area, to this day it remains an island of verdant rolling hills and secluded coves with beautiful beaches surrounded by the clear blue waters of Sir Francis Drake Channel.